 Related post: 15 Fun Trick or Treating Alternatives For Kids This Halloween

 I LOVE fall and am excited to share some of my favorite Autumn experiences with my kids this year.

 I’m always trying to find crafts that my kids can actually do on their own or with minimal help.
 This pumpkin plate craft is so simple for toddlers to make.
 Most of the materials are things you probably have around the house, which is a nice bonus.

 Older kids will enjoy this activity too and they can get creative with how they decorate their pumpkins.

-Here’s a cute and simple pumpkin craft you can do with your toddler to get in the Halloween spirit this fall.
+Here’s a cute and simple paper plate pumpkin craft you can do with your toddler to get in the Halloween spirit this fall.